5 Sneaky Signs of Breast Cancer

 How many symptoms of breast cancer can you name?
 Take your time.
 We’ll wait.

-While a lump is still the most common symptom, there are other seemingly innocuous signs that most women ignore.
-In fact, about one in six women diagnosed with breast cancer have a symptom other than a breast lump, according to a new study published in Cancer Epidemiology.
+While a breast lump is still the most common symptom, there are other seemingly innocuous signs that most women ignore.
+In fact, about one in six women diagnosed with breast cancer have a symptom other than a breast lump, according to a study published in Cancer Epidemiology.
 These women tend to wait longer to see their doctor, which can increase their risk of a negative outcome.